ritaja2003/DCGAN/README.md

-mproving GANs Performance Using Reinforcement Learning This project investigates the integration of Reinforcement Learning (RL), specifically Deep Q-Networks (DQN), with Generative Adversarial Networks (GANs) to address the challenges of mode collapse and training instability.
+Improving GANs Performance Using Reinforcement Learning

+This project investigates the integration of Reinforcement Learning (RL), specifically Deep Q-Networks (DQN), with Generative Adversarial Networks (GANs) to address the challenges of mode collapse and training instability.
 It provides implementations and evaluations of Vanilla GAN, DCGAN, and a novel DQN-enhanced GAN architecture on the MNIST dataset.

 📌 Project Objectives